contao/docs/docs/dev/framework/templates/creating-templates.md

 {{% best-practice %}}
 There is also an `insert_tag()` function to directly render an insert tag, but you should avoid using it if possible.
 Use proper template functions and filters instead.
-Keep in mind, that insert tags are meant to be used by editors inside back end and not to structure content in templates.
+Keep in mind, that insert tags are meant to be used by editors inside the back end and not to structure content in templates.
 {{% /best-practice %}}

 #### Response context